Configuration

 Using Config Values in Pages

-Any config value can be dropped into your pages or layouts using double curly braces:
+Any config value can be dropped into your pages or layouts using ERB-style syntax:

 Simple as that.